 Laser Tattoo Removal

 Do you have a tattoo that you regret and want it removed for good?
 Pulse Laser Aesthetic Clinic specialises in removing tattoos of all sizes and colours with our state-of-the-art Q-switched ND:YAG laser from Alma Lasers.
 This laser is a non-invasive treatment can safely remove your tattoo, whilst minimizing the risks of scarring or loss of skin colour (hypopigmentation).
-For any questions and to speak to a member of our team contact our London Laser Tattoo Removal Clinic on 020 3405 8483 or via email@example.com to book your appointment today.
+For any questions and to speak to a member of our team contact our London Laser Tattoo Removal Clinic on 020 3405 8483 or via email@example.com.

 How Does Laser Tattoo Removal Work?